tokkonopapa/WordPress-IP-Geo-Block/_codex/99. Filter hooks/ip-geo-block-upload-capability.md

 ### Description ###

-The capability [`upload_files`][UPLOAD-FILES] will be checked when you select "**Verify capability and MIME type**" as "**Prevent malicious file uploading**" and a user requests to upload some files.
-But some of plugins or themes that support file uploading would tend to define their own capability, may be for the security reason.
+When a user requests to upload some files, this plugin will verify his/her capability [`upload_files`][UPLOAD-FILES] if you select "**Verify capability and MIME type**" as "**Prevent malicious file uploading**".
+But some plugins and themes which support file uploading would tend to define their own capability, may be for the security reason.

 In this case, you should overwrite the capability according to the plugin or theme you are employing.